 - Making permanent the excess business loss limitation and treating excess business losses carried forward from the prior year as current-year business losses instead of as net operating loss deductions.

-- Eliminating the tax benefits associated with “like-kind exchanges”.
+- Eliminating the

 - Requiring the donor or deceased owner of an appreciated asset to realize a capital gain at the time of the transfer.